mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/reference/execution-pipeline.md

 ## .htaccess and RewriteRule

 Silverstripe uses **[mod_rewrite](http://httpd.apache.org/docs/2.0/mod/mod_rewrite.html)** to deal with page requests.
-So instead of having your normal everyday ''index.php'' file which tells all, you need to look elsewhere.
+So instead of having your normal everyday `index.php` file which tells all, you need to look elsewhere.

 The basic .htaccess file after installing SilverStripe look like this: